 How to spend an unforgettable week in Bermuda

-The heart and soul of Bermuda can be found in its people, colourful towns, and breathtaking natural beauty.
+The heart and soul of Bermuda can be found in its people, colourful parishes, and breathtaking natural beauty.
 From historic streets and lively waterfronts to hidden swimming holes and pink-sand beaches, the island is full of experiences that reveal its unique character.
 This week-long itinerary takes inspiration from Bermuda’s cultural routes while giving you time to discover the island’s history, natural wonders, and spectacular coastline at a relaxed pace.

 How to spend an unforgettable week in Bermuda